christophep13/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
 - I know Spring Boot very well and have been using it for many years

+### Changes made to the repository
+- remove setter when @Autowired is used
+- add @RequestBody when missing
+- use Spring Cache to cache DB calls
+- use ModelMapper to obfuscate some field when returning response

+### Remarks regarding improvements If I had more time
+- use JWT instead of Basic for authorization
+- store user/password to DB
+- write more JUnit tests to cover all the methods
+- add RateLimiting to the API to protect overuse

+### My experience in Java/Spring
+I have about 13 years of experience in Java and I have worked with Spring for many years building and maintaining several API and Gateway.
+I used Spring-batch as well on one project